writethedocs/www/docs/conf/eu/2015/news/announcing-eu-events-sponsors-tickets.md

 # Announcing More Events, Sponsors, Ticket Updates

-Just short of three weeks until our Prague conferences, and we hope you're getting as excited as we are!
-Here is some up-to-date information about tickets, reception, city tour, and partner events.
+Just three short weeks until our Prague conferences, and we hope you're getting as excited as we are!
+Here is some up-to-date information about tickets, city tour, and partner events.

 ### Ticket Sale Ends on August 20